 2. Remove Manual and Repetitive Tasks

 As an organization expands, it will be harder to process and track transactions manually, as well as request approvals from different stakeholders.
 Moreover, an increase in the number of transactions implies an increase in demand for manpower, which then requires additional operational costs for training.
-These issues can cause unnecessary delay and loss in profit.
+These issues can cause unnecessary delays and loss in profit.

 With workflow automation, those manual and repetitive tasks will be eliminated, allowing organizations to save operational costs as there is no need to train people multiple times for the same process, or even hire additional manpower to perform the same set of activities.
 The automated workflow should be the one doing the job of performing the tasks step-by-step as defined and configured in the system.